zahid-official/milestone-03-rinterio/README.md

 # 🏡 Rinterio - Interior Design & Architecture

-A sophisticated and fully responsive interior design and architecture website showcasing barn house designs, portfolio projects, client testimonials, and comprehensive design services.
-Built with modern web technologies including Tailwind CSS for a sleek, professional appearance.
+**Rinterio** is a premium interior design and architecture showcase website that presents barn house designs with striking modern aesthetics.
+The platform combines innovative architecture with functional living spaces, featuring a comprehensive portfolio of commercial and residential projects, client testimonials, and an intuitive design process workflow.

 <div align="center">